 How do you make a no bake pie crust?

-For a no bake pie crust, you mix together cookie crumbs and melted butter.
-Then you chill it before filling.
+For the no bake pie crust, you mix together cookie crumbs and melted butter.
+Then you chill it before filling so you don’t tear it up.

-To pair nicely with the gingerbread for Christmas, I used speculoos cookies (sometimes spelled speculass) for the crust, which is a spiced shortbread cookie.
+To pair nicely with the gingerbread pie crust, I used speculoos cookies (sometimes spelled speculass) for the crust, which is a spiced shortbread cookie.

-If you can’t find speculoos cookies, you can easily substitute gingersnap cookie crumbs.
+If you can’t find those or speculoos cookies, you can easily substitute gingersnap cookie crumbs.

 And since nobody likes an extra step, I make all of the whipped cream at once for both the topping and the filling.
 That way you don’t have to make it twice.